ucan-wg/delegation/README.md

 # 0. Abstract

 This specification describes the semantics and serialization format for [UCAN] delegation between principals.
-UCAN Delegation provides a cryptographically verifiable container, batched capabilities, hierarchical authority, and extensible caveats.
+UCAN Delegation provides a cryptographically verifiable container, batched capabilities, hierarchical authority, and extensible conditions.

 # 1. Introduction

-UCAN Delegation is a certificate capability system with runtime-extensibility, ad hoc caveats, cacheability, and focused on ease of use and interoperability.
+UCAN Delegation is a certificate capability system with runtime-extensibility, ad hoc conditions, cacheability, and focused on ease of use and interoperability.
 Delegations act as a proofs for [UCAN Invocation]s.

 Delegation provides a way to "transfer authority without transferring cryptographic keys".
 As an authorization system, it is more interested in "what" can be done than a list of "who can do what".
 For more on how Delegation fits into UCAN, please refer to the [high level spec][UCAN].